-- 7. Type the number of pulses for your pump and press RETURN.
-The system displays the next pump number. - NOTE: If you try to change the pulse rate for a pump while that pump is active, the message TRAN IN PROGRESS! appears.
+7. Type the number of pulses for your pump and press RETURN.
+The system displays the next pump number.

+NOTE: If you try to change the pulse rate for a pump while that pump is active, the message TRAN IN PROGRESS! appears.
 Change assignments for another pump or wait until the transaction is complete before changing pulse assignments.

 8. Repeat this procedure from Step 6 until all your pumps pulse rates are defined.
 The system displays: NO. OF TANKS: <1-8>

-- 9. Type the number of tanks in your configuration and press RETURN.
-The system displays: SYSTEM ID: <xxxx> - 10.
-Type the unique number for your system and press RETURN.
+9. Type the number of tanks in your configuration and press RETURN.
 The system displays:

-PRICE DATA FORMAT 0 = NO PRICE DATA 1 = UNIT PRICE 2 = UNIT & TOTAL PRICE ENTER FORMAT: <0,1,2>
+PRICE DATA FORMAT

+0 = NO PRICE DATA

+1 = UNIT PRICE

+2 = UNIT & TOTAL PRICE

+ENTER FORMAT: <0,1,2>

-11. Type a number from 0 to 2 and press RETURN to set a price data format for your pumps and transactions.
+10. Type a number from 0 to 2 and press RETURN to set a price data format for your pumps and transactions.
 The system displays:

-AUTO PUMP DISABLE NO. OF ZERO QTY.
+AUTO PUMP DISABLE

+NO. OF ZERO QTY.
 TRANS. <1-99>

-12. Type the number of consecutive zero quantity transactions to trigger automatic pump disable and press RETURN.
+11. Type the number of consecutive zero quantity transactions to trigger automatic pump disable and press RETURN.
 Usual values are 3 or 5.
 The system displays: